 The Government introduced new laws to help pay for and win the war.
 This started with the 'Defence of the Realm Act or (DORA) in 1914'.
 Basic tax increased from 6% to 30% and the number of people in Britain who paid tax, tripled to 3.5 million.
 Clocks went forward to make the most of daylight hours.
 The Government took over coal mines, shipping, railways and land to secure supplies and food production.
 It set up 'state run', munitions factories and worked with Trade Unions to prevent strikes.
 All beaches along the East Coast were closed during the war.

 During the war, prices increased on all the basics: rent, fuel and clothing, as well as food.
-However, food prices increased sharply and continously throughout the war, sometimes at an alarming rate.
-Food prices overall rose by 60%, sugar, eggs and meat increased by 400%.
+However, food prices increased most sharply and continously throughout the war, sometimes at an alarming rate.
+Food prices overall rose by 60%, sugar, eggs and meat prices increased by 400%.
 Food became a growing concern for people, not just the quantity, but the quality.
 There were no fridges or freezers to preserve food, all food was perishible, and therefore had to be brought fresh and daily.
 Food became increasingly scarce due to enemy attacks on shipping and a poor harvest in 1916.
 These shortages provoked frustration, food queues and hoarding.
 Parliament announced in 1916 that there were only six weeks of food left in the country.
+The Government limited the number of food courses that could be served at meals in resturants and hotels.
+In 1917 the havests also failed in France and Italy.
+Considerable supplies of food also had to bediverted to those countries.
+To prevent Britain being starved into submission, the Government built more merchant ships, developed the convoy system, set up the Women's Land Army and introduced allotments, to help increase food production.
 Despite appeals for people to cut down on food, potatoes, sugar, butter and margarine were in great demand and very scarce.
-Due to serious shortages, food rationing was introduced to ensure a fair distribution of food to everyone.
-In February 1918, Britain and Hull experienced rationing of food for the first time.
-This started with sugar, and then restrictions on meat, butter, cheese and margerine.
+Food rationing was introduced for the first time, in Britain, in February 1918.
+This started with sugar, and then restrictions on meat, butter, jam, and margerine.
+Cheese and tea were rationed locally.
 Ration coupons were issued to control rising food prices and share out limited food supplies fairly.
 Ration cards were issued and people registered with a local butcher or grocer.
 The weekly ration was set at 15 ounces of meat, five ounces of bacon and four ounces of butter or margarine.
-With rationing, queues disappeared and everyone received a fair share.
-Prices kept high, but the threat of shortages was beaten.
+With rationing, food queues disappeared and everyone received a fair share.
+Prices kept high, but the threat of shortages was averted.

 The Government set up 363 'National Kitchens', including one in Hull, to feed people during World War One.
 These improved diets, cut down food waste and proved hugely popular.
 A bowl of soup, a joint of meat and a portion of side vegetables cost 6d - just over £1 in today's money.
 Puddings, scones and cakes could be bought for as little as 1d (about 18p).
 These self-service restaurants, run by local workers and partly funded by government grants, offered simple meals at subsidised prices.
 A 1918 'Scarborough Post' story about the national kitchen in Hull emphasised the ambition of the typical urban outlet: "The place has the appearance of being a prosperous confectionery and cafe business.
 The business done is enormous."